What is procrastination?

 - Set a timer for 25 minutes – no interruptions are allowed!

 - Take a short break.

-- Do up to 4 Pomodoros and then take a longer break.
+- Repeat up to 4 times and then take a longer break.

 Why the Method Works

-Take some concrete steps this week to defeat procrastination.
+Take some steps this week to defeat procrastination.

 - From the reasons listed above, why do you tend to procrastinate?